Chapter 11 The Case of the Ingenious A: Tayloe’s House

 A 2025 on-line description of Tayloe’s house leaves no doubt of Thornton’s brilliance:

 This three-story brick house breaks with the traditional late Georgian and early Federal house planning that preceded it.
 Many of the leading European architects of the late 18th century sought to achieve a new direction in architecture through a design philosophy that sought to combine simple, basic geometrical shapes while using a minimum of unnecessary decoration.
 Thornton, the Octagon’s architect, traveled extensively in both England and in France and was no doubt alive to this philosophy.
-Presented with a building site that did not lend itself readily to a stereotyped solution, Thornton took full advantage of his opportunity and brought to the new Federal City a building of startling freshness and originality which has never been surpassed.13
+Presented with a building site that did not lend itself readily to a stereotyped solution, Thornton took full advantage of his opportunity and brought to the new Federal City a building of startling freshness and originality which has never been surpassed.

 Given that, to attribute the design of the Octagon to Lovering, an architect whose design philosophy was to please the client, is a sacrilege.
 It damns the history of architecture to mean considerations.
 It suggests that Tayloe saw that an oval room solved the problematic building lot and that “using a minimum of unnecessary decoration” went easier on the pocket book.

-Lovering’s advertisements don’t explicitly say that he designed the Octagon but the evidence cited in favor Thornton as the designer is less persuasive.
+Lovering’s advertisements don’t explicitly say that he designed the Octagon but the evidence that Thornton did is less persuasive.
 In the editorial notes in The Papers of William Thornton, C. M. Harris suggests that Thornton designed the house after the contract was written and work began: "Thornton's work on his design for Tayloe can be dated to the period between April and September 1799 on the basis of letters he wrote to George Washington."
 He didn’t cite any particular evidence.
 In his April 19 letter, Thornton only informed the General that Tayloe had signed a contract for $13,000.
 On September 1, in reply to a note from the General about his next payment to Blagden, Thornton wrote a long letter that tried to compensate for he and his wife not making a visit to Mount Vernon as they had hoped.
 Instead, “Mr Tayloe of Mount Airy spent the Day with us…” Then after explaining the latest bill from Blagden, he reported on progress in the city without mentioning Tayloe's house.

 Harris also cites seven visits to the house in 1800 mentioned in Mrs. Thornton’s diary.
 That Mrs. Thornton’s diary entries about the General’s, Law’s and Tayloe’s houses are misconstrued is understandable.
 Her diary became available to researchers a decade after Glenn Brown credited Thornton for designing and superintending the General’s and Tayloe’s houses.
 Using her diary to hobble her husband’s fame seems unfair.
-After all, she didn’t credit anyone else and did described his interest in the houses.
-Why shouldn’t she assume that future readers of her diary would already know that she had designed them?
+After all, she didn’t credit anyone else and did describe his interest in the houses.
+Why shouldn’t she assume that future readers of her diary would already know that he had designed them?
 However, only in one entry did she write anything about the house.
 On January 7, they “walked to take a look at Mr. Tayloe’s house which begins to make a handsome appearance.”
 Harris suggests that her husband was checking on the house he designed.
 However, as is often the case in diaries, the sentence before she described her walk relates to the walk: "The Commissioners received a letter from the Secy of the Navy (Mr. Stoddert) mentioning that the President's time being expired in the house he now occupies that he intends removing his furniture here in June."
 Perhaps because her husband didn’t tell her, she didn’t note that the letter also shared the president’s anger at the Commissioners White’s and Thornton’s assurance that if needed he could live temporarily in Law’s, Carroll’s or Tayloe’s house.
 The president had jumped to the conclusion drawn from White’s private letter to him, that the commissioners wanted him to move into the General’s houses.

 Commissioner Scott got Thornton to join him in sending a letter denying that the board had any intention of putting the president in a private house.
-The Carrolls had moved into their house; the Laws were showing theirs off, but Tayloes was half done.
+The Carrolls had moved into their house; the Laws were showing theirs off, but Tayloe's was half done.
 The Tayloes did not expect to move into their house until the fall of 1801.
 On January 7, Scott likely told Thornton to look at Tayloe’s house and see first hand that his and White’s suggestion that the president could live there was nonsense.

 illustration in 1896 Glenn Brown article

-In November, Mrs. Thornton noted that he husband went to the house to see Coade chimney pieces just imported from London.
-Harris thinks they, as well as an iron stove from Carron Iron Work near Edinburgh, "likely reflect Thornton's specific recommendations."
-While touring with Faujas in 1784, Thornton visited the Carron works.
-Of course, Tayloe was educated in England and no stranger to the stoves of his rich friends.
+Of course, Tayloe was educated in England and no stranger to the chimney pieces and stoves of his rich friends.
 Lovering had worked in London.
 Harris notes that in a 1797 letter to Nicholson, that Lovering mentioned using Coade stone in a house he built on Greenleaf's Point.
-In early December, Mrs. Thornton found time to see the chimney pieces but wrote nothing about them, the interior of the house, or her husband having anything to do with it.
+In early December, Mrs. Thornton found time to see Tayloes's chimney pieces but wrote nothing about them, the interior of the house, or her husband having anything to do with it.
 Tayloe's weren't the only chimney pieces that Thornton went out of his way to see in 1800.
 Back in May, she noted that her husband previewed a sale of chimney pieces at Tunnicliff's hotel.
+As for Andrews, since May, he had been advertising that he made chimney pieces and his "Composition Manufactory" was "in the rear of the President's house."
+Dorsey and Lovering likely noticed him.

 Harris and Ridout miss two diary entries that help prove that Thornton did not design the Octagon.
 On February 1, she noted: "The ground covered with the deepest snow we have ever seen here (in 5 yrs.) - river frozen over.
 Dr. T- engaged in drawing at his plan for a House to build one day or another on Sq.
 171."
 He evidently finished the design on February 2.
 On the 4th, Mrs. Thornton "began to copy on a larger scale the elevation and ground plan of the house."

 What Thornton drew suggests that he didn't design the Octagon.
 Her diary told a simple story.
 He didn't like Law's oval room.
 So he designed a house with better oval rooms.
-His wife thought Law's house roomy and Tayloe's brick wall handsome, so he showed her what a handsome and roomy house should look like The larger design with oval rooms in Thornton's papers that is thought to be his first take on the Octagon design, is likely his design for a house on Lot 17 in Square 171.
+His wife thought Law's house roomy and Tayloe's brick wall handsome, so he showed her what a handsome and roomy house should look like.
+The larger design with oval rooms in Thornton's papers that is thought to be his first take on the Octagon design, is likely his design for a house on Lot 17 in Square 171.
 Thornton designed a house to rival Tayloe's and Law's.
 A slope to the south toward the river precluded building on the western half of Square 171 until the area was leveled.
 A house on lot 17 at the angled intersection of New York Avenue and 17th Street NW would face the President's house.
 That left Thornton with the same problem that the architect of the Octagon and Law's house had solved.
 That meant he could copy Lovering's solution and out do it with a nobler house.
 Thornton's habit of studying floor plans and elevations in books before drawing his own suggests that he asked Lovering for one of his preliminary plans for the Octagon.
 In May 1800, he may have advertised that he had them because of the interest Thornton showed in them back in January.
 Lot 17’s proximity to the President’s house can explain the house’s large and curious portico.
 It would face the semi-circular South Portico of the President’s house, and resemble the West Portico of the Capitol.
 Someone looking down from the President’s house would see a miniature of Thornton’s Capitol.
-Two days before he replied to a personal letter from Navy secretary Benjamin Stoddert.
-He challenged him to get the President’s house ready for the president: "A private gentleman preparing a residence for a friend would have done more than has been done."
+Two days before he finished the design, he had replied to a personal letter from Navy secretary Benjamin Stoddert who challenged him to get the President’s house ready for the president: "A private gentleman preparing a residence for a friend would have done more than has been done."
 Stoddert wanted a stable, carriage house and garden house.
 The latter should be in a garden that would be "an agreeable place to walk in even this summer."
-In his reply, Thornton blamed his colleages.
+In his reply, Thornton blamed his colleagues.
 They were "afraid of encouraging any expense not absolutely necessary, and seem not to think these things necessary that you and I deem indispensable."
-Thornton had to add to the tone of the president’s neighorhood.
+Thornton's house would add to the tone of the president’s neighborhood.

 But why didn't his wife say more about such a consequential design?
 She noted that he spent the day designing his house "to build one day or another."
 She stated the obvious which meant the opposite.
 This was not a project that might be done in the future, and couldn't be done at that time.
 W. B. Bryan offered an interpretation for her lack of enthusiasm.
 She knew the house could not be built "owing, no doubt, to a lack of funds, which was a common experience in the life of a man who moved in a large orb, but one not within in the range of either the making or the saving money."
 There is something to that, but whenever Thornton sold his Lancaster property, he expected to make $40,000.
 The death of his mother in October 1799 might have led to some reckoning of the Tortola estate with money coming to Thornton.